 Or, you might want to do something a little different and work as a nurse.
-While skills learned in the military such as being a medic don't directly transfer into a certification here - many returning veterans have the basic medical skills necessary.
-Certainly those who served in a medical capacity do and so this would be a great transition as well.
+While skills learned in the military such as being a medic don't directly transfer into a certification.
+Many returning veterans have basic medical skills necessary to perform the job that they learned from treating sick and injured in battlefield situations.
+However, they still need additional training on how to become a nurse and serve civilians too.
+Certainly, those who served in a medical capacity do and so this would be a great transition as well.
 You get to help patients, and even save lives.
 Knowing that someone’s life is in your hand can be daunting, and not everyone is cut out for this, so make sure you have given this a lot of thought before you switch to this career.

-Unfortunately, even though many of these guys already possess the necessary skills, additional education is necessary.
+Unfortunately, even though many of these men (and women!) already possess the necessary skills, additional education is required.
 There are many options here ranging from family practice to serving in a hospital.
 Some people prefer working with kids than working with adults, and if this is the case, you might want to consider taking the dnp nnp program to become a neonatal nurse.
 You will be helping newborns in this role, and we can’t think of anything that would give you quite the same feeling as helping babies to live.